 On July 13, 1896, 29 Massachusetts Avenue was purchased from Evelyn Adams by attorney William Sohier Dexter.
 He was a widower and lived at 18 Exeter.

 29 Massachusetts Avenue became the home of his son and daughter-in-law, Philip Dexter and Edith (Wood) Dexter.
 They had married in April of 1895.
-Prior to their marriage, Philip Dexter had lived with his father at 18 Exeter.
-He was an attorney.
+Prior to their marriage, Philip Dexter had lived at 18 Exeter with his father, and Edith Wood had lived at 14 Commonwealth with her maternal aunt and uncle, Anna (Nichols) Wright, widow of John Harvey Wright, and Lyman Nichols.

 The Dexters continued to live at 29 Marlborough during the 1909-1910 winter season, but moved thereafter to 65 Marlborough.